-Compassion for animals is so natural to us that it is only habit, tradition or suggestion that can make us not feel pity at animal suffering and death.
+Compassion for animals is so natural to us that it is only through habit, tradition or suggestion that we can be brought to mercilessness towards animal suffering and death.

 Compassion for animals is so tightly connected to goodness of character that it may be confidently asserted that the one who is cruel to animals cannot be a good person.
 Compassion for animals and kindness to people flow from the same source.
-Thus, for example, when a sensitive person is reminded of the time when he beat his dog, horse or monkey when he was in a bad mood, angry, or when he had too much to drink—undeservedly, or pointlessly, or causing too much pain—he would feel the same dissatisfaction with himself as if he were reminded of an offense inflicted on a human being, which in this case we call the punitive voice of conscience.
+Thus, for example, when a sensitive person is reminded that when he was in a foul mood, incensed or drunk he beat his dog, horse or monkey—undeservedly, pointlessly or causing too much pain—he would feel the same dissatisfaction with himself as if he were reminded of an offense inflicted on a human being, which in this case we call the punitive voice of conscience.

 — Schopenhauer